xavierfoucrier/formalist/DOCUMENTATION.md

 How it works
 ------------
-Formalist allow you to create specific **conditional web forms**: this means it can automate and facilitate the realization of web forms **similar to conditional trees** in different combinations which are defined to go from point A to point B. Unlike a conventional form in which you must encode all your conditions in javascript, Formalist offers you the opportunity to make them flexible by **integrating them directly into the HTML source** of your form so you can easily change them later without rewriting a piece of code.
+Formalist allows you to create specific **conditional web forms**: this means it can automate and facilitate the realization of web forms **similar to conditional trees** in different combinations which are defined to go from point A to point B. Unlike a conventional form in which you must encode all your conditions in javascript, Formalist offers you the opportunity to make them flexible by **integrating them directly into the HTML source** of your form so you can easily change them later without rewriting a piece of code.
 Don't forget that **Formalist is not a validator**: it will not help you validate your form and checking your input fields before submit.

 Markup
 ------
 ### Box
-The box is a group of elements, it represent the **different sections of the form** and generally contain input fields.
+The box is a group of elements, it represents the **different sections of the form** and generally contains input fields.
 By default on Formalist, a box is a div with a css class named `box`.
 Formalist targets the box with the jQuery class selector (`.classname`) that checks the css class name of an element so you can **easily define your own css class** for pointing on a specific element of your form: see the `box` option for more informations.

 ```html
 <form id="form1">